Calculate homicide arrest rates

 - For Input Rows, confirm that Colocation_Relationships_Buffalo is selected.

-- Click New expression and create an expression that reads Where LCLQ Type is equal to Isolated - Significant.
+- Under Expression, create an expression that reads Where LCLQ Type is equal to Isolated - Significant.

 - Click OK.